jacoblapworth/akahu-sdk-swift/README.md

 You will need to compile `xui.scss`.

 Since XUI references images, you will need to set the `$xui-images-path` variable to XUI's images folder.
-If you are using xui-build-tools, then use a local value  (e.g. `bower_components/xui/src/images`) so that SVGs can be inlined in the compiled CSS.
-Otherwise, to avoid having to upload XUI's images with your own deployables, you can set the value to point at S3, e.g.
+If you are using xui-build-tools, use a local value  (e.g. `bower_components/xui/src/images`) so that SVGs can be inlined in the compiled CSS.
+Otherwise, to avoid having to include XUI's images with your own deployables, you can set the value to point at S3, e.g.
 `https://edge.xero.com/style/xui/10.0.0-beta.1/images`.